drcode/clll/README.md

 {:storage {69 Bob}, :result #<eval$contract_eval$fun__40 clll.eval$contract_eval$fun__40@464b6>}
 ```

 Note that this initial call is the initialization for the contract.
-The "real" contract has now been returned as a result, which can egain be called:
+The "real" contract has now been returned as a result, which can again be called:

 ```Clojure
 > (let [initialized-contract (key-value-publisher {} {:caller "Bob"})